wavebeem/wavebeem.com/src/blog/2016/leaning-tower-of-babel.md

 display numbers rounded to the nearest cent, but minor errors will compound over time and produce problems.

-Babel's ES6 compatibility is like that—it's almost right.
+Babel's ES6 compatibility is like that---it's almost right.
 For many scenarios, it's correct enough that you won't observe anything weird.
 But imagine one day Babel fixes its semantics, or more likely, ES6 becomes so widely supported you drop Babel in favor of native ES6.
 If you do that, your application might